heptarch/heptarch.github.io/drafts/demon.md

  then mounts the back of the armchair like a lectern.
 "In Islamic tradition, Ashmedai—Prince of Demons—was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
-Similarly, Rabbinic lore holds that Solomon bound him with a chain, graven with the ineffable Name of God to remind him of his Master."
+Similarly, Rabbinic lore holds that Solomon bound Ashmedai with a chain, graven with the ineffable Name of God to remind him of his Master."
 He removes his spectacles and collapses melodramatically behind the chair.